i5okie/redress/README.md

 Redress
 ================
 [LIVE DEMO](http://help.ibcworld.net)

-REDRESS is an Open Source Self-Service Driver/Documentation CMS
+Open Source Self-Service Driver/Documentation CMS
 -----------

 For visitors, Redress is a basic, go-to self-service portal to download documentation and drivers for products.